tnscorcoran/rhsso-3scale/README.md

 Save it.
 Your Initial Access Token will appear.
 Copy it, you won't be able to retrieve it again.
 We'll refer to it as your *initial-access-token*

 Create a user on RH SSO.
-For simplicity I'll refer to as rh-sso-user-id.
+For simplicity I'll refer to as *rh-sso-user-id*.
 ![10-Add-User.png](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/10-Add-User.png)
 Enter something like the following and Save:
 ![11-add-user-initial-details.png](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/11-add-user-initial-details.png)